 - Faculty positions, including rank and responsibilities; and

-- Staff positions, including grades and responsibilities.
+- Staff positions, including grades and responsibilities

-G. Description of the instructional programs the academic unit will offer, if any.
-What degree programs will the unit offer, or support at the undergraduate or graduate levels?
+G. Academic Offerings – Description of the instructional programs the academic unit will offer, if any.
+What degree programs will the unit offer or support at the undergraduate or graduate levels?
 What courses at the lower division, upper division, and graduate levels will the unit offer in support of either its own or other degree programs?
 Identify both existing and new courses.
 Briefly explain the need for the new courses.
 If any of these courses overlap or are intended to replace existing course offerings at UNM, explain how potential duplication and conflict with the units offering those courses would be resolved.

-H. Description of the unit's proposed research programs.
+H. Research Profile - Description of the unit's proposed research programs.
 What research programs will be conducted by the unit alone or in cooperation with other units?
 In case(s) of cooperative programs, what other units will be involved, what will be their role, and what will be the relationship between these units and yours?
 What degree programs will these research programs support, and in what manner will they be supported?
 What non-state funding sources are anticipated for the research programs?
 What funding from UNM or the State of New Mexico will be required?

-I. Description of the academic unit's service activities.
+I. Service Profile - Description of the academic unit's service activities.
 What services will the unit provide to other units in or associated with UNM?
 Are these services currently offered by any other unit at UNM associated with it, or contracted by it?
 If so, do you plan to supplement what exists or to replace it?
 How would potential conflicts with the other units be resolved?
 What services will the unit provide to organizations outside UNM?
 Are there units, either public or private, already offering these services?
 If so, justify the need for you to provide them via the proposed unit.

-October 27, 2015—Approved by Faculty Senate
+- October 27, 2015—Approved by Faculty Senate

-October 11, 1994—Approved by Faculty Senate
+- October 11, 1994—Approved by Faculty Senate